percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 # Use of EKT with DTLS-SRTP {#dtls-srtp-kt}

-This document defines an extension to DTLS-SRTP called SRTP EKT Key Transport which enables secure transport of EKT keying material from the DTLS-SRTP peer in the server role to the client.
+This document defines an extension to DTLS-SRTP called SRTP EKTKey Transport which enables secure transport of EKT keying material from the DTLS-SRTP peer in the server role to the client.
 This allows those peers to process EKT keying material in SRTP (or SRTCP) and